-I’m Graham Jenkins, an analyst, researcher, and consultant working on strategic affairs across defense, national security, and foreign policy.
-My main foci these days are nuclear policy and weapons, military history, wargaming, risk management, and intelligence.
+I’m Graham Jenkins, a Los Angeles-based analyst, researcher, and consultant working on strategic affairs across defense, national security, and foreign policy.
+My main foci these days are wargaming, nuclear policy and weapons, military history, risk management, and intelligence.
 I also do some writing on mass transit and urban affairs.

 Originally the sole focus of the site was defense and foreign policy, and often, the real nitty-gritty operational and tactical-level detail of our then-contemporary quagmires in Southwest Asia.
 But while at least one of thse wars is madly, inexplicably continuing, my own interests have shifted, and I find myself more concerned with our diminshed political economy and the capture of the wheels of governance by unbridled capital.
 Still, defense matters, especially in era when we should be doing less than less – the essence of strategy is prioritization and I hope to catalogue some of those priorities here.